Spain paralysed by snowstorm, sends out vaccine, food convoys

 Forecasters warned of dangerous conditions in the coming days, with temperatures expected to fall to up to minus 10 Celsius (14 Fahrenheit) next week and the prospect of snow turning to ice and damaged trees falling.

-In Madrid, police cordoned off buildings with heavy loads of snow on the roof in case of accidents, but residents took to the streets in droves to enjoy the rare sight of their city blanketed in white.
+“The commitment is to guarantee the supply of health, vaccines and food.
+Corridors have been opened to deliver the goods,” transport minister Jose Luis Abalos said on Sunday.

-About 100 workers and shoppers have spent two nights sleeping at a shopping centre in Majahaonda, a town north of Madrid, after they were trapped by the blizzard on Friday.
+About 100 workers and shoppers have spent two nights sleeping at a shopping centre in Majadahonda, a town north of Madrid, after they were trapped by the blizzard on Friday.

 “There are people sleeping on the ground on cardboard,” Ivan Alcala, a restaurant worker, told TVE television.